 Trust me when I say that I know what it’s like to have a day where it feels like the life has been knocked out of you.
 I remember when I used to work 14-hour days on film sets regularly.
-I realized that this was not how I wanted my life to be.
+I realized that was not how I wanted my life to be.
 While I do still put in long hours (especially between basically two jobs), it isn’t anything like those gruelling film days.

 Whether it’s stress from work, a fight with a friend, or just plain exhaustion, there are so many things that can make you feel #overit.
 That’s where quick dinner recipes come in.

 What’s the secret to a good one pan recipe?

 I’ve seen a lot of bad one pan recipes out there.
 They trick to making a delicious one pan meal is to make sure you’re using ingredients that all cook in the same amount of time.
 In this case, the carrots, Brussels sprouts and cauliflower all cook in the same amount of time.
 Chopping them to the right sizes also help, the cauliflower florets are chopped into bigger pieces and the carrots are cut into 1″ pieces and the Brussels sprouts are halved.

 Somedays, as tired as I might be, I know that cooking will make me feel better at the end of the day (that said, I never felt like cooking at the end of a 14-hour day).
 I feel like if you’re here, reading this blog, then maybe you fall into the same category?
 Do you find cooking to be somewhat therapeutic?